 Yet, as the business and social sectors increasingly intersected, an underlying tension revealed itself to me more and more as we all pursued improving lives: scale versus life outcomes.

-As I see it, scale won—and that is part of why we have gotten distracted from the core reasons we all got into this work in the first place: to make the right kind of sustained difference in people’s lives that can ultimately lead to population-level change.
+As I see it, scale won—and that is part of why nonprofits, philanthropy, and government has gotten distracted from the core reasons for our work in the first place: to make the right kind of sustained difference in people’s lives that can ultimately lead to population-level change.

 I think an example of work we did over a number of years will illustrate the point I want to make.

 Some years back, Root Cause began working with uAspire, an organization based in Boston that has a very focused and important mission: “ensuring that all young people have the financial information and resources necessary to find an affordable path to and through college.”
 At that time, uAspire’s target population was high school seniors in Boston.

 Our work with uAspire began through the Social Innovation Forum, a program I launched (in partnership with New Profit, The Boston Foundation, and others) when I first started Root Cause.
 It was way to build off of—in a different context—some of what I was seeing in the work of the MIT Enterprise Forum (MITEF), which had begun as an informal group to help early-stage entrepreneurs pitch and promote technology innovations and has since gone worldwide.
 Our initial engagement with uAspire aimed at growing the organization’s reach (what our sector calls “scale”): we “packaged” the organization so it could do more rigorous storytelling that would make it better at raising money.
 One deliverable was a prospectus—beautifully designed and printed—with lots of fancy business school terms, the model for the group’s work, and some metrics for success.
 We created fancy PowerPoint slides based on that prospectus.
 And we supported uAspire’s CEO so he could use those slides to deliver professional-level presentations.